-My youngest son Ari’s two front teeth were knocked out at two-and-a-half years of age, resulting in early speech problems.
-Following speech therapy, it was clear that his tongue placement was still incorrect when both swallowing and at rest.
-Housebound during my neck injury, I had the perfect opportunity to find a picture or video to show my son proper tongue placement.
-Through this process I discovered the field of Myofunctional Therapy, and, consequently, my own history of myofunctional disorders.
+Due to an injury to his face, my youngest son Ari's two front teeth exfoliated prematurely at two-and-a-half years of age, resulting in early speech problems.
+Following speech therapy, it was clear that his tongue placement was still incorrect during swallowing and at rest.
+I had the perfect opportunity while recovering from my neck injury to search for pictures and videos to show my son proper tongue placement.
+Through this process I discovered the field of orofacial myology and, consequently, a new realization of my own history of orofacial myofunctional disorders.

-I could not breathe through my nose as a child, and a minor surgery did little to remedy the situation.
+As a child, I could not breathe through my nose and a minor surgery did little to remedy the situation.
 The morning after every slumber party friends would go into great detail about my snoring, describing my apneic-like events.
-Because I couldn’t breathe through my nose, I was unable to keep my tongue up and developed a long, narrow face with a lower jaw pulled back (retrognathia).
-I had severe malocclusion, vaulted palate and could not keep my lips together.
-As was done in those days, extractions and orthodontics were the treatment.
+Because I couldn't breathe through my nose, I was unable to keep my tongue up and developed a long, narrow face with a lower jaw pulled back (retrognathia).
+I had severe malocclusion, a vaulted palate, and could not keep my lips together.
+As was done in those days, extractions and orthodontics were completed.
 Addressing my airway seemed secondary.
-Only until later on in life, weary of disrupting others sleep, I decide to go ahead with surgery.
-Not ever thinking about my airway, but rather the embarrassment of snoring.
-After the removal of tonsils, adenoids and a turbinate reduction, I could really breathe through my nose for the first time.
-Now, looking back I realize what a detriment not being able to breathe through my nose was and the drastic effects it had on my craniofacial development and overall health.
+Only later on in life, weary of disrupting others' sleep, did I decide to go ahead with surgery, not ever thinking about my airway, but rather the embarrassment of snoring.
+After the removal of tonsils and adenoids and turbinate reduction, I could really breathe through my nose for the first time.
+Now, looking back, I realize what a detriment not being able to breathe through my nose was and the drastic effects it had on my craniofacial development and overall health.

-Because of my airway issues I developed an Orofacial Myofunctional Disorder, as a result of a low resting tongue rather than a tongue that is able to rest on the palate, or roof of the mouth.
-These disorders are typically related to a greater problem related to the airway and can have a trickle effect causing many other problems.
-Because of my son and my own issues a have a desire to help others prevent the many issues related to myofunctional disorders and airway.
+Because of my own airway issues I developed an Orofacial Myofunctional Disorder, as a result of a low resting tongue rather than a tongue that is able to rest on the palate, or roof of the mouth.
+These disorders are typically related to airway issues and can have a trickle effect causing many other health related problems.
+Because of my son's and my own issues, I have a desire to help others prevent the many issues related to orofacial myofunctional disorders and do whatever possible to protect the airway.
 In January of 2018 I pursued therapy for my son as I started my own educational journey to become an orofacial myologist.

-As a myofunctional therapist it is my passion and desire to help kids and adults like me.
-If these issues can be addressed early on, many problems associated with myofunctional disorders and airway can be prevented.
-If these problems do get missed my desire is to help facilitate new behaviors and modalities of treatment that can aid in better overall health for the remainder of life.
+Helping kids and adults like me is my passion and desire as an orofacial myologist.
+If these issues can be addressed early on, many problems associated with orofacial myofunctional disorders and airway can be prevented.
+When they are missed, my desire is to help facilitate new behaviors and modalities of treatment that can aid in better overall health for the remainder of life..